 May this be a truly blessed Eid and may Allah Subhana wa Ta'ala accept your fast and all your ibadat and may He keep you all safe and well.
 Eid Mubarak.

-This year Eid al-Fitr falls on 24th May 2020 - for prayer and celebration details please contact the Islamic Foundation of Ireland.
+This year Eid al-Fitr falls on Thursday, 13th May 2021 - for prayer details please contact the Islamic Foundation of Ireland.

 Beginning at the start of the month of Shawwal – the tenth month of the lunar Islamic calendar – Eid-ul-Fitr or 'festival of the breaking of the fast' in Arabic, signals the end of the Holy Month of Ramadan and is celebrated for three days.

 While the fasting month is a symbol of sacrifice and purification, the fast-breaking ceremony of Eid aims at promoting love and brotherhood.
 The day begins with an early hour bath (ghusl), after which Muslims put on their best or new clothes and eat dates before going to the special Eid prayer ceremonies in nearby mosques.